rotki/rotki/docs/api.rst

    :resjson bool result: true in case of success, null otherwise.
    :statuscode 200: Accounts successfully added
    :statuscode 400: Provided JSON is in some way malformed.
-   :statuscode 409: User is not logged in.
-Node that was queried is not synchronized.
+   :statuscode 401: User is not logged in.
+   :statuscode 409: Node that was queried is not synchronized.
    :statuscode 500: Internal rotki error
    :statuscode 502: Remote error occurred.